 Be nice.
 Or else.

-Brand Identity Designer Joined about 1 year ago
+Seattle, Wa Brand Identity Designer for So Magnetic Joined over 1 year ago

 Right.
 Sometimes unique typefaces like this really jive with a specific personality of a brand or event.

 It's one of those "hold on to until you have an opportunity to try it" sort of fonts.

 I've not seen this before: link for reference (https://astutegraphics.com/software/vectorscribe/)

 I'm a fan of doing this by hand, but this is a very appealing tool.

 I've actually found that the easiest way of getting those anchor placements is taking a guide (in illustrator) and placing it on the shape you are making.

 If you're using an "o" so to speak, you will be placing the guides on the outer edge (both horizontal and vertical) where the guide meets that outer edge.
 That's where your anchor placement will be.